Hawaii Tour Operators and Planners

 Aloha Hawaii Activities is a Hawaii activities planner and Hawaii information resource.
 They have feature articles about different aspects of the main Hawaiian islands: Oahu, Maui, Kauai, Hawaii, Molokai, and Lanai.
 Articles include write-ups on beaches, famous landmarks, restaurants, theater, shopping and Hawaiian history.
 The website provides a good jumping off point to planning a Hawaii vacation with information and activities suitable for a wide range of travelers. www.aloha-hawaii.com.

 Hike Maui is the oldest, most experienced hiking company in the state of Hawaii.
 The company is particularly proud of its exceptional guide expertise, embracing many specialties that speak into the unique features of the island’s natural history.
 Tours range from easy three-hour waterfall and rainforest hikes to half-day and full-day tours that are more physically demanding but still perfectly do-able.
-I can personally recommend the full-day, four-mile Haleakula volcano crater hike as an inspiring, educational glimpse of the power and beauty of volcanic environments, hiking into a dormant volcanic cone at 8,000 and 10,000 feet. www.hikemaui.com or phone 866-324-MAUI or (808) 879-5270.
+I can personally recommend the full-day, four-mile Haleakula volcano crater hike as an inspiring, educational glimpse of the power and beauty of volcanic environments, hiking into a dormant volcanic cone at 8,000 and 10,000 feet. www.hikemaui.com.

 An awesome walk inside the crater of a dormant volcano is a unique educational experience with Hike Maui.
 Hike Maui

 Tour da Food offers morning excursions for two to four guests, searching out Maui’s hidden culinary treasures such as small restaurants, snack shacks, markets and food makers where you meet the locals and “talk story”.
-Founded by restaurant publicist, freelance food and travel writer, cookbook author, and certified pastry cook Bonnie Friedman, these tours offer two to four guests the benefit of her 26 years of dedication to studying the island’s food ways. www.tourdafoodmaui.com or phone (808) 242-8383.
+Founded by restaurant publicist, freelance food and travel writer, cookbook author, and certified pastry cook Bonnie Friedman, these tours offer two to four guests the benefit of her 26 years of dedication to studying the island’s food ways. www.tourdafoodmaui.com.

 Skyline Eco-Adventures, located at the 4,300 foot level of Haleakala volcano, combines exciting zipline experiences through tropical forest with conservation education, reforestation of native trees, and a donation of 10% of profits to local ecological organizations.
-Check out our Travel with a Challenge feature article that reveals all about this Maui tourism venture. www.skylinehawaii.com or phone (808) 878-8400.
+Check out our Travel with a Challenge feature article that reveals all about this Maui tourism venture. www.skylinehawaii.com.

 Feast at Lele offers a unique and spectacular “tour” of Polynesia in music, dance, song, authentic costumes and culinary treats showcasing the pre-contact traditions and culture of native Hawaiians, the Maori of New Zealand (Aotearoa), Tahiti and Samoa.
 This nightly gourmet feast, which includes a different course to dovetail with each culture being presented, takes place on Lahaina’s beach front formerly known as Lele.
 The venue where you enjoy your meal, unlimited beverages, and a rainbow of colorful entertainment was once reserved exclusively for Hawaiian royalty and their families.

-Definitely book ahead — the Feast at Lele will be a significant memory of any visit to Maui. www.feastatlele.com or phone (808) 667-LELE for reservations for this sell-out show and dinner.
+Definitely book ahead by phone — the Feast at Lele will be a significant memory of any visit to Maui. www.feastatlele.com.

 At the Feast of Lele on the Lahaina waterfront, enjoy a musical tour of Polynesia and a lavish culinary experience.
 Feast at Lele

 With profits from eco-adventures going to marine conservation, the Pacific Whale Foundation offers educational whale, dolphin and guided reef snorkeling cruises led by marine naturalists.
 These take place in waters around Maui and Lanai, including the spectacular Molokini Marine Reserve.
 The Foundation’s goal is to inspire and promote appreciation, understanding and protection of whales, dolphins, coral reefs and the planet’s oceans.
 Allow time to visit their extensive ocean-theme store and the next-door Maui Ocean Center.
-You can also become a PWF member and support the on-going work of the foundation. www.pacificwhale.org or phone 1-800-WHALE-1-1 or (808) 249-8811.
+You can also become a PWF member and support the on-going work of the foundation. www.pacificwhale.org.

 Under marine reserve protection, Molokini is an extinct volcanic crater 3 miles off the southwest shore of Maui.
 It is famous for incredibly clear water with visibility exceeding 100 feet almost every day.
 Richly endowed with 250 species of brightly colored tropical fish, many of which are unique to Hawaii, it has been a snorkeler’s paradise.
 However, as the number of tour-licensed boat operators brings increasing “waves” of visitors to the waters of the reserve, there has been a significant decrease in the sightings of its underwater inhabitants even while there has been a dismaying increase in flipper and snorkel sightings.
 Stricter regulation of numbers of vessels and people visiting the reef at any one time may yet preserve this quality experience for all to enjoy a remarkable marine setting.